-The OMERIL USB rechargeable head torch is a solid choice for night anglers.
-I use it myself and love it!
-It makes everything well visible in the dark and has a rather wide range, so that you can check all the margins around you.
+A USB rechargeable headlamp is a solid choice for night anglers.
+I use one myself and love it!
+It makes everything well visible in the dark and helps you orient yourself in full darkness.

 Essential glow sticks that you put on your feeder tip in order to detect tugs and bites at night.

 Without these, you will not be able to fish the paternoster rig for night perch.